cedvdb/x_router/README.md

 # x_router

-Flutter routing 2.0 requires a lot of setup.
-The goal of this package is to make that setup easy by providing a simpler API.
+The goal of this package is to make flutter navigation setup easy by providing a simple API.

 # Features

-  - Navigator 2.0
-  - Child / nested Routing
-  - Reactive Guards / resolvers
-  - Simple Api

-# Philosophy
+# Core idea

 Flutter brings web navigation and app navigation together with Navigator 2.0.

 One area that seem to be a point of confusion for developers is the different back buttons.
 On the web there is the back button, usually using the icon ◀, to navigate chronologically through the pages we visited before.
 While in an application there is typically also an up button, usually the icon ⬅ at the top of the app bar, to navigate up in the stack of pages that are superimposed on each others.
 In this doc, the word **upstack** is used to refer to the stack of pages accessible when pressing ⬅.
 (for more information see https://developer.android.com/guide/navigation/navigation-principles)

-The philosophy of this package is to use the url to create the upstack.
+The main idea of this package is that the __upstack is a function of the url__

+That is that for an url like `/products/123` we have a stack of two pages `[ProductsPage, ProductsDetailsPage]`

 Let's take this fairly common and complex scenario:

 ```
   '/loading' => user access this page when the authentication state is unknown
   '/sign-in' => user access this page when unauthenticated
-  '/sign-in/phone' => user can access this nested page when unauthenticated
+  '/sign-in/verify_phone' => user can access this nested page when unauthenticated
   '/create-profile' => when user is authenticated but doesn't have a profile
   '/dashboard' => when the user is authenticated & has a profile, the dashboard
   '/products' => when the user is authenticated & has a profile and clicked on a menu item to see the products
   '/products/:id' => when the user wants to see a specific product
 ```

-In this scenario it is apparent that the **upstack** can be defined as a function of the url path where each segment is a screen in the stack.
+In this scenario it is apparent that the **upstack** can be defined as a function of the url path where each segment of the path is a screen in the stack.
 For example when on the '/products/:id' route the **upstack** will look like this:

 ```